conan-io/docs/extending/hooks.rst

                 output.error("%s Source files does not come from and immutable place.
 Checkout to a " "commit/tag or download a compressed source file for %s" % (test, str(reference)))

-This hook is only checking the recipe content prior to the recipe being exported and prior to downloading the sources.
-Basically the
-``pre_export()`` function is checking the attributes of the ``conanfile`` object to see if there is an URL, a license and a description and warning the user with a message through the ``output``.
+This hook checks the recipe content prior to it being exported and prior to downloading the sources.
+Basically the ``pre_export()`` function checks the attributes of the ``conanfile`` object to see if there is an URL, a license and a description and if missing, warns the user with a message through the ``output``.
 This is done **before** the recipe is exported to the local cache.

 The ``pre_source()`` function checks if the recipe contains a ``source()`` method (this time it is using the conanfile content instead of the ``conanfile`` object) and in that case it checks if the download of the sources are likely coming from immutable places (a compressed file or a determined :command:`git checkout`).
 This is done **before** the **source()** method of the recipe is called.

-Any kind of Python scripting can be executed.
+Any kind of Python script can be executed.
 You can create global functions and call them from different hook functions, import from a relative module and warn, error or even raise to abort the Conan client execution.

-As you can see each function receives some parameters but not all of them are available for all functions as this may change depending on the context of the commands being executed such as the recipe being in the local cache or not.
+Each function receives some parameters but not all of them are available for all functions as this may change depending on the context of the commands being executed, such as the recipe being in the local cache or not.

 .. important::